Doli282/PassHunter/forwarder/README.md

 # Forwarder - Telegram Daemon

-This daemon forwards messages that contain documents to specified channels.
+This daemon forwards messages that contain documents to the specified channel.

 ## Installation